DanielJuarezH/Vaccination_landing/README.md

 # Vaccination website <br>

+<p>You can visualize the website <a href="https://danieljuarezh.github.io/Vacunation-website/">here</a></p>
-This website is not yet optimized to be responsive, links are not working.
+<p>Note: This website is still work in progress and it is not yet optimized to be responsive, links are not working.</p>